 Obtain A Quebec Selection Certificate:

-In order to apply for the Quebec Skilled Worker program an applicant needs to meet the minimum required scores: 50 with a spouse and 59 without a spouse.
-If you meet this threshold than you are able to submit an Expression of Interest online.
-After you have submitted an expression of interest, Quebec ‘s government will invite some of the applicants to submit an application for a Quebec Selection Certificate.
+In order to apply for the Quebec Skilled Worker Program, an applicant needs to meet the minimum required scores.
+Applicants applying without a spouse or common-law partner must reach a minimum of 43 points on the employability factors and 50 points total.
+Applicants applying with a spouse or common-law partner must reach a minimum of 52 points on the employability factors and 59 points total.
+If you meet this threshold, you will be able to submit an Expression of Interest online.
+After you have submitted an expression of interest, Quebec’s government will invite some of the applicants to submit an application for a Quebec Selection Certificate.
 The following table breaks down the minimum points needed to qualify.
-See above for a detailed breakdown about how points are awarded.
+See above for a detailed breakdown of how points are awarded.

 Valid Job Offer